John D. Turack, Executive Director

 Virginia McCracken Stump is a General Certified Appraiser and Realtor.
-Virginia is also self-employed as an independent appraiser and as a sales agent with RE/MAX Realty Access, Irwin.
+Virginia is PennDOT District 10’s Chief Appraiser and a sales agent with RE/MAX Realty Access, Irwin.
 Virginia previously worked for USDA, Rural Development, where she managed the Greensburg office and served as a commercial loan and grant underwriter and appraisal specialist.

 Virginia received her Bachelor and Master of Business Administration from Seton Hill University; her Master Certification in Renewable Energy from St. Francis University; and her appraisal education from Appraisal Institute and American Society of Farm Managers & Rural Appraisers.

 Virginia serves on the North Huntingdon Township Planning Commission and is an elected North Huntingdon Township Commissioner.
 She also volunteers with the Penn-Trafford High School Alumni Hall of Fame Committee, heading philanthropy and gifts.

 Emily Lessman, Secretary (2022)

 Emily serves as a GIS Analyst for Duquesne Light Company, responsible for the back-end processing of data for the electrical grid modernization project.